Last Updated: 2017

 - Theoretical distribution: Decisions in hypothesis

-testing relies on theoretical sampling distributions, which can never
+testing relies on theoretical sampling distributions, which is not

-be empirically verified.
-This issue has been discussed in the article
+always empirically verified.
+This issue has been discussed in the

 - Point estimate: Unlike confidence interval